changlinli/peterson-tlaplus/README.md

 necessary and which are implementation details (in particular the spin locks in the usual presentation are definitely an implementation detail that fall away in the TLA+ specification).

+## Model checking this specification

+You will need the TLA+ Toolbox to syntactically check this specification and run the model checker TLC against it.
+This specification comes with a single model out of the box that has all its parameters already set up.
+Simply add `Peterson.tla` as a new spec in the toolbox.